 Lung cancer biomarker testing sometimes referred to as tumor, molecular, genomic or genetic testing—looks for changes in the tumor's DNA.
 These changes can be mutations, insertions, deletions, or rearrangements in DNA that can lead to cancer.

-There are many phrases the lung cancer community uses to describe this type of testing- with genetic and genomic testing being fairly common choices amongst patients.
+There are many phrases the lung cancer community uses to describe this type of testing—with genetic and genomic testing being fairly common choices amongst patients.
 However, the lung cancer community prefers to use the phrase “biomarker testing” because it is more accurate.
-You can learn more about that decision here.
+Learn more about that decision.
 You will see a variety of names for biomarker testing below in an attempt to capture frequently asked questions in their truest form, but also use the most accurate language.

 Liquid biopsies are highly specific but not as sensitive as tissue biopsies.
 That means, if a biomarker appears in a liquid biopsy, the physician is pretty confident the patient has that biomarker.
 However, if something doesn’t show up on a liquid biopsy, it doesn’t mean it’s not there.
 Kind of like if you looked in your closet for a shirt and saw it, you would know it is there.
 But if you didn’t see it, it doesn’t mean it’s not in the closet.
 It could have been hidden in the back or fallen on the floor.